Industry information at your fingertips

 Yes.
 Mr Smith (Robert Montgomery)'s first name is David.
 Mrs Smith (Carole Lombard)'s first name is Ann.

 The Smiths obtained a wedding license in Brenda County, Idaho and were married in Beecham, Idaho.
-Come to find that Beecham, being on the other side of the Bass River, is technically in Nevada.
+After spending three years thinking that they're legally married, they come to find that Beecham, being on the other side of the Bass River, is technically in Nevada.
 So, any marriages performed in Beecham, Nevada with an out-of-state Idaho license have been declared invalid.

 For two reasons.
 He wanted to start his nose bleeding again so that he could go home and get out of his date with Gloria (Patricia Farr).
 Moreso, he wanted a reason to leave so that he didn't have to watch Ann and Jeff (Gene Raymond) on their date.